European shares rebound on earnings boost | Business

 European shares rebound on earnings boost

+The STOXX 600 has declined 6% on the year so far, with cyclical bank shares and financial services down 5% and 10%, respectively.
+Credit Suisse fell 1.7% after the Swiss bank said it expects a first-quarter net loss and higher negative impacts from Russia's invasion of Ukraine.

-European shares climbed on Wednesday after positive earnings reports from food and beverage companies, although worries over the Ukraine war, slowing growth and rising yields kept gains in check.
-The pan-European STOXX 600 ticked up 0.5%, as banks and food & beverage stocks rose 1.3% each.
-Meanwhile, German producer prices rose 30.9% on the year in March, reflecting the effects of the Ukraine conflict for the first time, data showed on Wednesday.
+European shares rose on Wednesday after a few positive earnings reports lifted sentiment, while worries over the Ukraine war, slowing growth and rising yields kept gains in check.
+The pan-European STOXX 600 ticked up 0.4% after shedding 0.8% in the previous session as European and U.S. bond yields surged on Tuesday on expectations of tighter monetary policy.
+Banks and food & beverage stocks rose 1.6% and 1.4%, respectively.

-European shares climbed on Wednesday after positive earnings reports from food and beverage companies, although worries over the Ukraine war, slowing growth and rising yields kept gains in check.

-Danone jumped 7.2% after the French food group posted stronger-than-expected first-quarter sales growth and maintained its 2022 targets.
-Heineken NV rose 3.3% after the company achieved a sharper rise in first-quarter beer sales as European bars reopened, allowing the firm to also stick to its 2022 forecast.
+ASML Holding NV, a key supplier to computer chip makers, climbed 4.4% following a first-quarter sales beat, boosting tech shares.
+Danone jumped 7.4% after the French food group posted stronger quarterly sales growth and maintained its 2022 targets, while Heineken NV rose 4.2% on a sharper rise in quarterly beer sales as bars reopened, allowing the firm to also stick to its 2022 forecast.

+Commodity-linked mining and oil stocks fell 1.1% and 0.4%, respectively.
+Rio Tinto fell 2.6% after reporting lower iron ore shipments in the first quarter and warning of risks from inflation, China's pandemic-related lockdowns and the Ukraine war.

+"Despite the risk rebound, headwinds are likely to prevail in the short term, as lingering risks of a war escalation and sanctions are augmented by tougher central banks and increased signs of slowdown," said Michele Morganti, equity strategist at Generali Investments.
+The STOXX 600 has declined 6% on the year so far, with cyclical bank shares and financial services down 5% and 10%, respectively.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)